logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/code-libarary--java.md

 #### Configuration

-* {% include log-shipping/your-account-token.html %}
+{% include log-shipping/your-account-token.html %}

-* {% include log-shipping/your-listener-url.html %}
+{% include log-shipping/your-listener-url.html %}

-* For a complete list of all options, see [Configuration parameters](#logback-config-params) below
+For a complete list of all options, see the configuration parameters below this code block. 👇

 ```xml
 <configuration>